 Responsible Department Engineering, Public Works Funding Sources Department Budget, Capital Improvement Program Actions and Timeframe Complete at least one transportation project and five capital improvement projects in the North Park Victoria and South Park Victoria neighborhoods (metric).
 The following public improvements are planned during the next eight years (2023-2031) to benefit lower resource neighborhoods (southern portion of the North Park Victoria - Kennedy Drive and the northern portion of the South Park Victoria).
 Traffic related Projects: Street Resurfacing Project 2023 will provide pavement rehabilitation and ADA curb ramp upgrades on Dempsey Road from S. Park Victoria to Yosemite Drive.
-Project design is currently underway, and construction is scheduled for 2023.
-With \$1 million of FY2022 state budget allocation for Milpitas bike facilities improvements, prioritize bike facility improvements for 2023-2025 per adopted trail, bike, and pedestrian master plan.
-Located near the lower resource neighborhoods, Milpitas Unified School District (MUSD) broke ground on August 11, 2022, for the construction of bike facilities improvements, prioritize bike facility improvements for 2023-2025 per adopted trail, bike, and pedestrian master plan.
-Located near the lower resource neighborhoods, Milpitas Unified School a new Innovation Campus for 500 high school students in 2023/24; public improvements will include a traffic signal, sidewalk, and other roadway improvements.
-Capital Improvement Program (CIP) - identified projects North Park Victoria - Kennedy Drive Neighborhood Dempsey Road Resurfacing project Dempsey Road Water Line project Cardoza Park Softball Field Improvements South Park Victoria - Yosemite Drive Neighborhood Fire Station No. 2 Replacement Alviso Adobe Media and Exhibits ARPA Park Improvements: Design work has started to improve parks in critical and poor condition using federal ARPA funding, which include parks in the lower resource neighborhoods (e.g., Ben Rodgers, Foothill, Murphy, Robert Brown, and Sinnott Parks).
+Project design is currently underway, and construction is scheduled for 2025-20263.
+With \$1 million of FY2022 state budget allocation for Milpitas bike facilities improvements, prioritize bike facility improvements for 2023-2025 per adopted trail, bike, and pedestrian master plan Specific bike improvements and locations have not been identified yet but-targeting construction targeted in Ssummer of 2025.
+Located near the lower resource neighborhoods, Milpitas Unified School District (MUSD) broke ground on August 11, 2022, for the construction of a new Innovation Campus for 500 high school students in 2023/24; publi improvements will include a traffic signal, sidewalk, and other roadway improvements.
+Capital Improvement Program (CIP) - identified projects North Park Victoria - Kennedy Drive Neighborhood Cardoza Park Softball Field Improvements.
+Project design/CEQA to start late 2023.
+Sport Field Turf Rehab Program: includes infield replacement at Sport Center and drainage system repairs at Cardoza Park in 2023; and soccer field rehab at Murphy Park in 2024.
+Sport Center Field Bleacher Replacement: Design to start in 2024.
+South Park Victoria - Yosemite Drive Neighborhood

+Minor Sport Courts Rehab Program: Includes tennis court resurfacing at Robert Brown, basketball court resurfacing at Selwyn to be completed in 2024.
+Dempsey Road: Resurfacing Project, Water Line Project, and Storm Drain Replacement Project.
+Funding has not been allocated and therefore a target completion date with be determined in the future.
+ARPA Park Improvements: Design work has started to improve parks in critical and poor condition using federal ARPA funding, which includes parks in the lower resource neighborhoods (e.g., Ben Rodgers, Foothill, Murphy, Robert Brown, and Sinnott Parks).
 Construction is scheduled to begin in 2024-2025.
-Parks & Recreation Master Plan: The recently approved Plan recommends various park improvements over the next 20 years.
+Parks &amp; Recreation Master Plan: The recently approved Plan recommends various park improvements over the next 20 years.
 Some improvements are already programed into the 2023-2027 CIP, but each year additional projects will be added.
-Parks in lower resource neighborhoods include: North Park Victoria - Kennedy Drive Neighborhood Calle Oriente Mini Park Cardoza Park South Park Victoria - Yosemite Drive Neighborhood Selwyn Park Foothill Park Murphy Park Robert E. Brown Park Sinnott Park Relevant Policies HE 1.9, HE 2.3, HE 3.5, HE 5.4, HE 9.1, HE 9.2, HE 9.3, HE 9.4 preserve at-risk housing, including but not limited to Sunnyhills, which provides 149 Section 8 units that require renewal of the subsidy contract with HUD periodically.
-Sunnyhills' current contract expires in 2023.
-However, the owner of Sunnyhills has indicated its intention to renew the contract for another five years.
-In addition, there is a plan to add 44 new units on site, with seven units being affordable to extremely low-income seniors.
-Site preparation for construction has already begun as of July 2022.
+Parks in lower resource neighborhoods include: North Park Victoria - Kennedy Drive Neighborhood Calle Oriente Mini Park Cardoza Park South Park Victoria - Yosemite Drive Neighborhood Selwyn Park Foothill Park Foothill Park Murphy Park Robert E. Brown Park Sinnott Park Neighborhood Beautification: The Pilot Street Sweeping program addresses residents' concerns about Relevant Policies neighborhood beautification in the North Park Victoria and South ParkVictoria neighborhoods.
+The program is to evaluate the effectiveness of street sweeping signage in residential areas and maximize the collection of litter and debris.HE 1.9, HE 2.3, HE 3.5, HE 5.4, HE 9.1, HE 9.2, HE 9.3, HE 9.4